HsiaoTsan/AugmentedAutoencoder/README.md

 ```

 *2. Generate and check training data.
 The object views should be strongly augmented but identifiable.*

 (Press *ESC* to close the window.)
 ```bash
 ae_train exp_group/my_autoencoder -d
 ```
-This command does not start training.
+This command does not start training and should be run on a PC with a display connected.

 Output:
 ![](docs/training_images_29999.png)

 *3. Train the model*
+(See the [Headless Rendering](#headless-rendering) section if you want to train directly on a server without display)

 ```bash
 ae_train exp_group/my_autoencoder
 ```